Wanda-Mgs/docs/extensions/Guide By Functions/Magento 2/Retailer POS.md

 In frontend, you can search products by 3 ways, which are **categories, product attributes and barcode**<br/>
 - 	**Product Attribute(s) for Search**: Select attributes by which you want to search products.
 The default attributes are Name & SKU.
 If you want to search quickly by barcode, choose barcode attribute.
 Hold Shift + Click to pick more than one.<br/>
 -	**Barcode Attributes**: Choose SKU to search products quickly<br/>
-- 	Use categories: In frontend, you can click on All Categories link to quickly search products by categories.
+- **Use categories**: In frontend, you can click on All Categories link to quickly search products by categories.
 Choose the corresponding categories as you prefer.

 ![RetailerPOS](./Retailer%20POS%20image/image032.png)

 Besides normal categories, you can select search by Recently Added Products & Frequently Added Products:

 -	**Recently Added Products**: A list of products that have been newly added to cart.
 -	**Frequently Added Products**: A list of products that have most often been added to cart
-- 	Use product attributes

-To search by product attributes, click on Search icon, then a search bar will be shown.
+- **Use product attributes**: To search by product attributes, click on Search icon, then a search bar will be shown.
 Enter your search terms and matching products will display right away.

 ![RetailerPOS](./Retailer%20POS%20image/image033.png)